-Burt Reynolds broke his coccyx while going down the rapids when the canoe capsizes.
-Originally, a cloth dummy was used, but it looked too much "like a dummy going over a waterfall".
-After Reynolds was injured and recuperating, he asked, "How did it look?"
-The director replied, "Like a dummy going over a waterfall."
+Burt Reynolds broke his coccyx while going down the rapids when the canoe capsized.
+Originally, a cloth dummy was used, but it looked too much like a dummy going over a waterfall.
+While Reynolds recovered, he asked, "How did it look?"
+Boorman replied, "Like a dummy going over a waterfall."

-The rape scene as originally scripted mainly consisted of swearing.
-The "squeal like a pig" phrase came from a need to have the scene made more suitable for TV viewing.
-As it happened, John Boorman liked this "cleaner" version, and used it in the film.
+The rape scene as originally scripted consisted mainly of swearing.
+The "squeal like a pig" phrase was an attempt to "clean up" the scene for TV viewing.
+John Boorman liked the "cleaner" version, and used it in the film.

 According to Turner Classic Movies, John Boorman wanted Lee Marvin and Marlon Brando to play Ed and Lewis, respectively.
-After reading the script, Marvin suggested that he and Brando were too old, and that Boorman should use younger actors instead.
+After reading the script, Marvin said he and Brando were too old, and suggested that Boorman use younger actors instead.
 Boorman agreed, and cast Jon Voight and Burt Reynolds.

-When John Boorman first tapped Jon Voight to appear in the film, the actor was at a low point as his previous film The All-American Boy (1973) was deemed to be an unsalvageable mess.
-Convinced his career was over, Voight credited Boorman with saving his life.
-And then spending the next few months trying to kill him, due to the nature of all the extreme stunts in the film.
+When John Boorman first tapped Jon Voight to appear in the film, the actor was at a low point.
+His previous film, The All-American Boy (1973), was deemed an unsalvageable mess.
+Convinced his career was over, Voight credited Boorman with saving his life, then spending the next few months trying to kill him with extreme stunts during filming.

-John Boorman was looking for an actor to play the toothless one of the pair of murderous hillbillies.
-Burt Reynolds suggested Herbert 'Cowboy' Coward, who had no front teeth, stuttered and was illiterate.
+When John Boorman was looking for an actor to play the toothless murderous hillbilly, Burt Reynolds suggested Herbert 'Cowboy' Coward, who had no front teeth, was illiterate, and stuttered.
 Reynolds had worked with Coward in a Wild West show in Maggie Valley, NC.

-John Boorman wanted Vilmos Zsigmond as his director of photography as he had famously filmed the 1956 Soviet invasion of Hungary.
-Boorman reckoned that anyone who had filmed under the threat of Russian tanks and guns would be ideally suited to such an intensive and grueling shoot as Deliverance (1972) promised to be.
+John Boorman wanted Vilmos Zsigmond as director of photography because he'd famously filmed the 1956 Soviet invasion of Hungary.
+Boorman reckoned that anyone who had filmed under the threat of Russian tanks and guns would be ideally suited to an intensive and grueling shoot, which Deliverance (1972) promised to be.

-Jack Nicholson had agreed to play the part of Ed as long as his good friend Marlon Brando played Lewis.
-However, the combined fee of the two actors came to over $1 million, half the movie's budget, so director John Boorman was forced to go with cheaper actors.
+Jack Nicholson had agreed to play Ed as long as Marlon Brando played Lewis.
+However, the actors' combined fees added up to more than $1 million, half the movie's budget, forcing director John Boorman to cast cheaper actors.

-John Boorman's gold record for the "Dueling Banjos" hit single was later stolen from his home by the Dublin gangster Martin Cahill.
-Boorman later depicted this very same crime in his 1998 film about Cahill, The General (1998).
+John Boorman's gold record for the "Dueling Banjos" hit single was later stolen from his home by Dublin gangster Martin Cahill.
+Boorman later depicted the crime in his 1998 film about Cahill, The General (1998).

-Credited with the first recording of "Dueling Banjos" (its most common title, also known as "Feudin' Banjos" and "The Battle Of The Banjos") is Don Wayne Reno and Arthur Smith.
-Prior to "Deliverance" both parts were played with banjos, and it is the same speed all the way through.
-Almost all modern bluegrass bands play the "Deliverance" version in the key of G. In the movie both the guitarist and banjo players have capos on the second fret, denoting it is in the key of A.
+Don Wayne Reno and Arthur Smith are credited with the first recording of "Dueling Banjos" (also known as "Feudin' Banjos" and "The Battle Of The Banjos").
+Prior to "Deliverance" both parts were played with banjos, at the same speed all the way through.
+Almost all modern bluegrass bands play the "Deliverance" version in the key of G. In the movie both the guitarist and banjo players play it in the key of A.

 An alternate ending was shot, but cut from the final version.
-This other ending apparently takes place a few weeks (or perhaps months) after the main events of the movie.
-It appears in author/screenwriter James Dickey's original script as part of the final "dream" sequence, but not as the story's literal conclusion.
-The scene shows Lewis, Burt Reynolds, walking with a crutch (in Dickey's screenplay, his leg is supposed to be amputated below the knee).
-The sequence depicts Ed, Jon Voight, Lewis and Bobby, Ned Beatty, meeting with Sheriff Bullard, James Dickey, near the dam in Aintry.
-The sheriff displays to them a body placed on a stretcher and uncovers it, so that they can look at its face.
-No identifiable details of the body are shown, which was a deliberate choice, to make the audience uncertain whether the dead man is Drew, Ronny Cox, Don Job, Bill McKinney, or the Toothless Man, Herbert 'Cowboy' Coward.
-The body was played by Christopher Dickey (James Dickey's son), who writes about the scene in his memoir, "Summer of Deliverance", and even HE doesn't know whose body it was supposed to be.
-In the screenplay, Ed awakens terrified from this dream, just before the face of the corpse is to be revealed.
+It takes place a few weeks, perhaps months, after the main events.
+It appears in author/screenwriter James Dickey's original script as part of the final dream sequence, but not as the story's literal conclusion.
+Lewis walks with a crutch (in Dickey's screenplay, his leg is amputated below the knee).
+Ed, Lewis, and Bobby meet with Sheriff Bullard near the dam in Aintry.
+The sheriff directs them to a body on a stretcher, then uncovers it so they can look at its face.
+No identifiable details of the body are shown, a deliberate choice to make the audience uncertain whether the dead man is Drew, Don Job, or the Toothless Man.
+The body was played by Christopher Dickey, James Dickey's son, who writes about the scene in his memoir, "Summer of Deliverance", and even he doesn't know whose body it was supposed to be.
+In the screenplay, Ed awakens from the dream, terrified, just before the corpse's face is revealed.